hjstoff/nodesetexpr-expand/README.md

 This project focusses on:
 - accurately describing (a) language(s) for nodeset expressions;
-- developing and maintaining tooling for producing from nodeset expressions, the explicit enumeration of all set members.
+- developing and maintaining tooling for producing from nodeset expressions, the explicit enumeration of all set members denoted by such expressions.

 More specifically, nodeset expression _expanding_ pertains to the parsing of nodeset expressions, and to the subsequent production of each of the nodenames denoted by